iotJumpway/Intel-Examples/Intel-Edison/Dev-Kit-LED/Python/README.md

 ## IoT JumpWay Intel® Edison Examples Bugs/Issues

-Please feel free to create issues for bugs and general issues you come accross whilst using the IoT JumpWay Intel® Edison Examples.
+Please feel free to create issues for bugs and general issues you come across whilst using the IoT JumpWay Intel® Edison Examples.
 You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel® Edison Examples in your IoT projects.

 ## IoT JumpWay Intel® Edison Examples Contributors